getkyo/kyo/README.md

 String > (Options with IOs)
 ```

-> Note: effect types follow a naming convention, which is the plural form of the functionalities they manage.
+> Note: The naming convention for effect types is the plural form of the functionalities they manage.

 Kyo is designed so that any type `T` is automatically a `T > Any`, where `Any` signifies an empty set of pending effects.